 - Streaming jobs can use it for RocksDB state backend.

-- Batch jobs can use it for sorting, hash tables, caching of intermediate results.
+- Both streaming and batch jobs can use it for sorting, hash tables, caching of intermediate results.

 - Both streaming and batch jobs can use it for executing User Defined Functions in Python processes.